The dams safety legislation requires all declared dam owners to publish an Annual Dams Safety Standard Report for their dam.

 Clause 19 Incident reporting

-- Number of incidents occurred in reporting period (Regulation, clause 19)
+- Number of incidents during the 2022 calendar year (Regulation, clause 19)

 Clause 20 Safety Review